danielyxie/bitburner/doc/source/basicgameplay/companies.rst

 Working a job lets you earn money, experience, and reputation with that company.

-While working for a company, you can click "Do something else simultaneously" be able to do things while you continue to work in the background.
+While working for a company, you can click "Do something else simultaneously" to be able to do things while you continue to work in the background.
 There is a 20% penalty the related gains.
 Clicking the "Focus" button under the overview will return you to the current work.